yaolifeng0629/react.dev/src/content/reference/react/memo.md

 });
 ```

-When you need to pass a function to memoized component, either declare it outside your component so that it never changes, or [`useCallback`](/reference/react/useCallback#skipping-re-rendering-of-components) to cache its definition between re-renders.
+When you need to pass a function to memorized component, either declare it outside your component so that it never changes, or [`useCallback`](/reference/react/useCallback#skipping-re-rendering-of-components) to cache its definition between re-renders.

 ---

 ### Specifying a custom comparison function {/*specifying-a-custom-comparison-function*/}

-In rare cases it may be infeasible to minimize the props changes of a memoized component.
+In rare cases it may be infeasible to minimize the props changes of a memorized component.
 In that case, you can provide a custom comparison function, which React will use to compare the old and new props instead of using shallow equality.
 This function is passed as a second argument to `memo`.
 It should return `true` only if the new props would result in the same output as the old props; otherwise it should return `false`.

 ```js {3}
 const Chart = memo(function Chart({ dataPoints }) {